 (3) On an application the Registrar may require the offender to undergo a means test.

-(4) On an application the Registrar, if he or she thinks fit, may amend a time to pay order.
+(4) On an application the Registrar, if the Registrar thinks fit, may amend a time to pay order.

 (5) An amended time to pay order must be served on the offender.